Born: July 22, 1964

 Leguizamo currently divides his time between Los Angeles and New York.
 Recently, Leguizamo has announced the founding of Lower East Side Films with his partner, David Bar Katz, dedicated to bringing his unique perspective to both studio and independent films.
 He admits, "The only way to change things is to write and be in control of projects."
 In 2004 he received a Norman Lear Writer's Award from the Imagen Foundation.
 Some of Leguizamo's big-screen gigs include starring opposite Katherine Heigl in the comedy One for the Money (2012), based on the Stephanie Plum character from Janet Evanovich's popular novels.

 He voiced the character of Sid the Sloth in Ice Age: Continental Drift (2012), a role he took on for the film's first three films, and will be reprising in the 2016 sequel Ice Age: Collision Course.
-He can also now be seen in the biopic The Infiltrator (2016) and the crime thriller Jekyll Island (2016).
+He can also be seen in the biopic The Infiltrator (2016), the crime thriller Jekyll Island (2016), and John Wick: Chapter 2 (2017).

 He dated actress Carolyn McDermott from 1986 to 1991 before he married Justine Maurer, with whom he shares a daughter, Allegra Sky and a son, Ryder Lee.